 This took a toll on the French Empire, as did the multiple, ever-multiplying fronts that popped up across an unruly empire of unhappy polities of which were somehow all run by family members of the French Emperor.
 By the time that Paris was occupied by the many militaries of Europe in 1814, foreshadowing the fate that would await Berlin as the Second World War wound down, the gig was up as they say, and all long-term, as well as short-term, commitments or plans, were for naught.

-Yet this balance was impossible to keep, especially as the 19th century’s zeal for colonies and land developed and evolved further.
+Yet this balance was obviously impossible to keep, especially as the 19th century’s zeal for colonies and land expansion developed and evolved further.
 While a relative peace was found towards the latter end of that century, there had been minor wars and conflicts across the bulk of the century.
-None of it, however, was really as stable or paradigm-changing as those intellectuals of the time, such as Henry James, had imagined it to be; his sentiment to a friend the day after the British entered the Great War that began in 1914, expresses the naive feeling better than anything I could ever describe it.
+None of it, however, was really as stable or paradigm-changing as those intellectuals of the time, such as Henry James, had imagined it to be; his sentiment to a friend the day after the British entered the Great War that began in 1914, expresses the naive feeling better than anything I could ever describe it with.